FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Best slow players=

-Beware, the game is rated but has no clock!=
+Beware, the game is rated but has no clock!=Warning message that appears when you are about to join a game of unlimited time.
+This is only for games created via the "Play with a friend" menu (http://lichess.org/setup/friend), as creating public rated games with no time control is not allowed.

 Move times=Time spent on each move by the players.
 Appears as a tab in the "Replay and analyse" view, below the chess board.
 Example: http://lichess.org/6iaj1eh0